awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-cakephp-tutorial.md

 ## Launch an Elastic Beanstalk Environment<a name="php-cakephp-tutorial-launch"></a>

-Use the AWS Management Console to create an Elastic Beanstalk environment\.
+Use the Elastic Beanstalk console to create an Elastic Beanstalk environment\.
 Choose the **PHP** platform and accept the default settings and sample code\.

 **To launch an environment \(console\)**